fmalakis/stellar-blue-timeseries/README.md

 This project is using Vite to build the application.
 You can find information on how to run the project for development and production bellow.

+The project is using Vue 3 and TailwindCSS.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).